 - Disable WPS.
 It makes your network insecure!

-- Change router’s default password.
-You know the drill: Unique, strong password created by your password manager
+- Change the router’s default password.
+You know the drill: Unique, strong password created by your password manager.

 - Upgrade your router’s firmware regularly.

 - Want to read more?
 Then have a look here: How to Secure Your WiFi Network Against Intrusion